 In addition to the standard Philadelphia proof coin, the US Mint later introduced a 1995-W Proof Silver American Eagle coin in celebration of the 10th anniversary.
 These coins were strictly limited in production to just 30,125.
 These coins were only available for purchase originally as part of the 10th Anniversary Gold Eagle set, which included one of each of the four Gold American Eagle proof coins.

 To this date, the 1995-W proof remains the rarest Silver American Eagle in the program’s history.
-Silver prices remained relatively unchanged on the whole throughout 1995.
+The silver price remained relatively unchanged on the whole throughout 1995.
 The average price was slightly lower than 1994, landing at $5.20 per ounce.
 Throughout the year, the price ranged from a low of $4.65 per ounce in March to a high over $6.00 per ounce in May.

 You’ll find Weinman’s Walking Liberty design on the obverse face of the coins, while Mercanti’s heraldic eagle graces the reverse of the coin.